grame-cncm/faust/architecture/vcvrack/README.md

 - `-source to only create the source folder`
 - `-nvoices <num> to produce a polyphonic self-contained DSP with <num> voices, ready to be used with MIDI`

 Faust DSP code classically produces audio signals in the [-1..1] range.
-Since VCV expect audio signals in the [-5..5] range, they are **automatically converted in the architecture file**.
-VC control in the [0..10] volts range will be mapped to the controllers [min..max] range.
+Since VCV expect audio signals in the [-5v..5v] range, they are **automatically converted in the architecture file**.
+CV control in the [0v..10v] range will be mapped to the controllers [min..max] range.

 ## Polyphony support

 Polyphonic modules can be created using the  `-nvoices <num>` parameter up to 16 voices.
 The  `freq/gate/gain` convention can be used in the DSP code.
 VCV Rack follows the 1V/octave convention for MIDI pitch values, so the MIDI signals are automatically converted to `freq` using this convention.
-Gain and gates signals (using the [0..10v] range) are converted to [0..1] values.
+Gain and gates signals (using the [0v..10v] range) are converted to [0..1] values.

 Note that **creating polyphonic effects** also make sense in VCV Rack.
 For instance a reverb connected to a polyphonic instrument would need to be polyphonic.
 Thus the  `-nvoices <num>` parameter can also be used in this case.

 ## Metadata

-- `[CV:N]` can be used in input or output controllers to connect them to VC instead of regular GUI parameters.
+- `[CV:N]` can be used in input (typically *sliders* or *nentry*) or output (typically *bargraph*) controllers to connect them to CV instead of regular GUI parameters.

 ## DSP examples

-Here is a simple example showing how oscillators can be controlled by parameters:
+Here is a simple example showing how oscillators can be controlled by UI items.
+One switch, one button and two knobs will be created in the GUI:

 ```
 import("stdfaust.lib");